 There are two important angles to this.
 The first is that you should keep the overall environment of the tank stable, so that the plant does not keep re-programming its cells to match what is available.
 This means keeping CO2, water parameters and other nutrient variables consistent.
 New hobbyists in search of the holy grail of parameters often fail at this because they keep changing parameters before plants have time to adapt.
 Plants can take up to 2 to 3 weeks in faster growth systems to adapt fully to regime changes.
 While in slower growth systems or slower species (such as Bucephalandra), adaptation can take up to a couple of months to fully play out.

 The second is knowing that old leaves on plants do not heal - this is so even if your 'new environment' has better variables than the old.
 If plants are adapting to new tank conditions well, new growth should be well colored and algae free but old growth will deteriorate and eventually you need to cut and replant the new portions of the plant, discarding the older deteriorating portions.
 The bigger the changes in environmental variables, the more plants have to adapt and the faster they will discard older leaves as cells there are not optimized for the current environment.
 Unlike humans that can heal, plants adapt by constantly growing new leaves and discarding older, less optimized growth.
+You can read more about maintaining old leaves here.

 If you aim at preserving the maximum number of older leaves on a plant in the long run - keep the environment stable so that there are no adaptation changes.

 It is not common to see large patches of sensitive plants like Hygrophila sp.
 Chai in hobbyists tanks.
 Most folks run their tanks in an unstable manner, which leads to premature deterioration of the older leaves.
-So although their Chai patch produces new leaves, its countered by the degradation of older growth - thus the patch remains sparse.
+So although their Chai patch produces new leaves, it is countered by the degradation of older growth - thus the patch remains sparse.
 For plants such as these, they are a great test of long term stability of the tank.

 Some plants such as Limnophila aromatica, Ludwigia sp red, and Myriophyllum 'Guyana' can be trimmed into neat bunches and tolerate slight over-crowding.
 Other plants may prefer more space to grow into good form.
 There isn't a blanket rule - but by observing the species in your own tank grow over time, its pretty easy to figure out.